 Bid goodbye to your Sherpa crew and fly to Kathmandu.
 Once in Kathmandu, check in at your hotel and take a well-deserved rest or explore the city on your own.
 Walk down Ason Bazaar, the oldest market in Kathmandu and shop for souvenirs or visit some of Kathmandu’s iconic landmarks.
+Enjoy farewell dinner and celebrate the successful completion of your trip with your guide or a representative from our office.
 Overnight in Kathmandu.

 This day is set aside as a contingency day for any unforeseen emergencies like flight delays or cancellations, bad weather on the trail etc. If your trek ends without a hitch then you can spend this day as you wish.
 Just let us know if you want to book a city tour.
 Choose from our vast range of city tour itineraries or let us customize an itinerary for you.
-End your day with a complimentary farewell dinner at a traditional Nepali restaurant.
 Overnight in Kathmandu.